cubefs/cubefs/README.md

 - Scale-out metadata management

-- Strong replication consistency for both append and random write
+- Strong replication consistency

-- Specific storage optimizations for large and small files
+- Specific performance optimizations for large/small files and sequential/random writes

 - Multi-tenancy

-- POSIX-compatible & mountable
+- POSIX-compatible and mountable

 - S3-compatible object storage interface

 ChubaoFS is currently a [CNCF Sandbox Project](https://www.cncf.io/sandbox-projects/).
+And we are committed to making it better and more mature.
+Please stay tuned.

 ## Document